raoul2000/fs-explorer/doc/types.md

         - readme.txt
         - README.md
 ```
-- the type "backup file" is assigned to all objects with a `id` that starts with "bck" (eg: "bck/file.txt", "bck/image/img.jpg", etc ...)
+- the type "backup file" is assigned to all regulat files with a `id` that starts with "bck", so basically all files under the *bck* folder (eg: "bck/file.txt", "bck/image/img.jpg", etc ...)

 ```yaml
 types